-The start of the long awaited season 7 of arguably HBO’s most popular show, Game of Thrones started off with a bang that didn’t disappoint.
-Often the season premiere’s tend to move a bit slow, setting up the chessboard for the complex machinations and plots of the upcoming episodes.
-However, this season dived right into some long awaited action fans were definitely pleased to see.
+The start of the long awaited season 7 of arguably HBO’s most popular show, Game of Thrones, started off with a bang that didn’t disappoint.
+Often the season premieres tend to move a bit slow, setting up the chessboard for the complex machinations and plots of the upcoming episodes.
+However, this season dived right into some anticipated action fans were definitely pleased to see.

 BEWARE: MAJOR SPOILERS BELOW—YOU’VE BEEN WARNED.